OpenTechSchool/python-data-intro/core/csv.md

         latitudes[airport_id] = float(row[6])
         longitudes[airport_id] = float(row[7])

-To see the contents of the latitudes or longitudes dictionaries, just type the variable name into a cell and run it.
+In IPython Notebook, to see the contents of the latitudes or longitudes dictionaries, just type the variable name ("latitudes" or "longitudes") into a cell and run it.

 <img src="../images/viewing_latitudes.png" alt="Viewing latitudes in a Notebook cell">
 </img>

+If you're not using IPython Notebook, running this program won't print any output.
+Add a line `print(latitudes)` or `print(longitudes)` to the end of the program to print out the variable contents.
+It won't be as pretty as IPython Notebook, though!

 There's one new thing in this example solution: `float(row[6])`. `float()` means to convert the string value to a floating point (ie fractional) number: